ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 ---

+<a name="if"></a>

 ### if

 `(if <boolean expression> <s-expression> [<s-expression>])`

 The `if` function works like an “if-then-else” statement in other programing languages.
 The first argument is a boolean expression.
 If it evaluates to *true* then the second argument is executed.
 If it evaluates to *false* then the third (optional) argument is executed, if present.

+The boolean expression can be any s-expression that evaluates to a boolean value or *nil*, or a list or a string. *nil* values, empty lists, or zero-length strings evaluate to *false*, or to *true* otherwise.

 Example: